AnnaRyb/markdownrepo/README.md

- **__Step 4.__**
+ **__Step 4.FIND THE USER__**
- By clicking on the View Full Details button on the right bottom of the Top 10 JavaScript table, you can view such error details as page occurence, error message, stacktrace and an exact user action that caused the issue.
+ By clicking on the **View Full Details** button on the right bottom of the Top 10 JavaScript table, you can view such error details as page occurence, error message, stacktrace and an exact user action that caused the issue.

  ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/User%20action.png)

- However, since it is a single-page application, we do not know where the command "click on 'btn_sell-421198' " was executed and what it was meant to do.
+ ** __NOTE__** Since www.performancewear.com a single-page application, we do not know where the command "click on 'btn_sell-421198' " was executed and what it was meant to do.
 In such scenario, search by a particular user can be performed by returning to the **business impact analysis** icon  and clicking on the **number of impacted users**:

   ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/business%20impact%20analysis3.png)

+  **__Step 5.
+REPLAY THE SESSION__**
+  Find and select the user who raised the issue, find the session affected and replay it for issues: